 Apart from the fact that the demo version did not load due to an error, what can be said about a text editor specifically for Apple Macs costing $44.95?

-The screenshots offered by the creators display a workspace that can vary between a single text window and three-panes, including library, reference texts and editor.
+The screenshots offered by the creators display a workspace that can vary between a single text window and three-panes, including a library, reference texts, and editor.
 It seems to do just about anything a word processor would do except handle graphics.
 Well it shouldn’t, should it?
 It is a text editor free of any distractions!
 So what does it do?